James Clear Habit Quote by KMD Marketing and Design

 In all my years working various jobs, this was my biggest pet peeve as an employee.
 Being told to treat customers differently based on status.
 Back when I would bartend, my largest bar tabs and tips came from those with no status.
 I took pride in treating customers as customers and serving them in the order they arrived.
 You may be surprised down the road; some people who look like they wouldn’t help grow your business end up being your largest supporters.
 Next, as my career grew in sales, my largest opportunities came from listening to customers.
 More importantly, I listened to their objections about why they don’t do business with us.
 This resulted in fixing errors in our system to drive results and win customers back.

 Your customers are always doing business with you.
-Learn from them, and engage with them.
+Learn from them and engage with them.
 Prospect customers engage with them as they are your customers.
 You never know what may come of a new relationship.
 If they choose to do business elsewhere, learn why they didn’t choose you.
-They likely will spot errors in your system of how you do business that your current customers may not.
+They will likely spot errors in your system regarding how you do business that your current customers may not.

 Action Items